Andiweli/Unreal-Android/README.md

 ## ◈ Features

-- Android support for newer Android devices up to Android 13 (no 64 bit devices).
+- Android support for newer Android devices up to Android 13.
 - OUYA (Android 4.x) legacy support - with a lower internal render resolution for better performance on legacy hardware.
 - Improved Game Data Import – Unreal data can be imported via folder or ZIP selection and automatically installs to the app's data folder.
 - Android 8+ Storage Access Fixed – SAF support added for modern Android versions where direct SD/file access is restricted.